mongodb-industry-solutions/Credit_score/backend/README.md

 > [!Warning]
 > You only need to populate one of the API keys depending on which one you chose.
 As a reminder you can also decide to use OpenAI  but will require some light code changes.
 You will also need to use the file OpenAI.py instead of app.py.

-Lastly, run the development server:
+Lastly, run the bankend services:

 ```bash
 python app.py